edf7470/WeatherPoweredEmail/README.md

 Given these circumstances, 5 degrees warmer than the average would be considered a "good weather day" in the winter, but a "bad weather day" in the summer.

+The weather values receivable from Wunderground API which constitute "percipitating" include: 'rain', 'light rain', 'sleet', 'snow'.
+Any other values which should be calssified as "bad weather" can be added to the weather_simple dictionary, linked to the value BAD.

 ## Weather App Automated Tests:
 To run the Weather app automated test suite (It will take a few minutes to complete), execute the command:
 \WeatherPoweredEmail\mysite>**python manage.py test weather**